 Accompany your meze platter with glasses of the famous Greek liquor, Ouzo.

-Greek Orzo and Shrimp Salad - This is a satisfying accompaniment to the lamb that can also be prepared ahead of time.
+- Meatless moussaka: This is a satisfying accompaniment to the lamb that can also be prepared ahead of time.

-Greek coffee Very strong and legends says you can even tell your fortune from the remains of your coffee.
+- Greek coffee: Very strong and legends say you can even tell your fortune from the remains of your coffee.
 Ending a meal with a coffee is very important to aid digestion of your large feast and to help the conversation and laughs flow into the night.